-- 1. Design, install, operate and maintain all necessary equipment for connection to the O&RU system, unless otherwise stated in contractual agreement. - 2.
-Comply with all applicable local, state and federal rules, regulations and codes. - 3.
-Submit specifications and detailed plans for the installation of control and protective devices to O&RU for review and written approval prior to their installation, and preferably before purchase. - C. Initial Parallel Operation Will Be Performed Only After O&RU Has - 1.
-Reviewed and accepted the required design documents.
-These must include the one-line relay and meter diagram and other pertinent protection studies (i.e. device coordination). - 2.
+- Reviewed and accepted the required design documents.
+These must include the one-line relay and meter diagram and other pertinent protection studies (i.e., device coordination). - 2.
 Inspected the completed installation. - 3.
 Received and reviewed signed reports for the following: - a.
 Relay and functional trip tests: Relay test reports must show that the relay has been field tested by applying secondary currents and/or voltages at the proper frequencies.
-This will indicate if the relay will operate at the specified setting and within the tolerance given in the manufacturer's relay instruction bulletin. - b.
-Phase-to-phase and phase-to-ground megger test: Megger tests must be performed on the Applicant's side of the open disconnect switch to the service point, including high-voltage cable runs with all of the Applicant's primary breakers and fuses racked open. - c.
-Individual megger tests: These tests must be performed on all major equipment, such as primary breakers, potential transformers, station service and auxiliary transformers. - d.
-Ratio tests: These tests must be performed on the main and auxiliary transformers. - 4.
-Given written approval as stated in the appropriate power-purchase or paralleling agreement.
+This will indicate if the relay will operate at the specified setting and within the tolerance given in the manufacturer's relay instruction bulletin.

+b.
+Phase-to-phase and phase-to-ground megger test:

+Megger tests must be performed on the Applicant's side of the open disconnect switch to the service point, including high voltage cable runs with all of the Applicant's primary breakers and fuses racked open.

+- c.
+Individual megger tests: These tests must be performed on all major equipment such as primary breakers, potential transformers, station service, and auxiliary transformers. - Ratio tests: These tests must be performed on the main and auxiliary transformers. - Given written approval as stated in the appropriate power-purchase or paralleling agreement. - Given verbal approval through the designated O&RU facility immediately prior to paralleling with the O&RU system.

-These items are required to determine that the Applicant's equipment can be safely connected to O&RU's system.
+These items are required to determine that the applicant's equipment can be safely connected to O&RU's system.
 O&RU may disconnect the facility from the O&RU system at any time if it is found that the facility is unsafe or causes interference with O&RU's system or its customers.